baptistegh/terraform-provider-lakekeeper/README.md

 ### Local Environment

 You can spin up a local developer environment via [Docker Compose](https://docs.docker.com/compose/) by running `make testacc-up`.
 This will spin up a few containers for Lakekeeper, Keycloak, PostgreSQL and OpenFGA, which can be used for testing the provider.
-This environment and its setup via make local is not intended for production use.

 To stop the environment you can use the `make clean`.